corda/corda-logic-app-adapter/readme.md

 While this only applies in an edge case—i.e. in a scenario where the Message Processor crashes during flow invocation—this should be targeted in a future release by holding state for correlation IDs received in persistent storage and allowing to query the node for whether the flow has been invoked properly.

 The transaction observer is not durable, i.e. messages will not be listened to while the listener is shut down.

+### Uniqueness of attributes

+The workbench format uses integers to denote some unique properties (i.e. `contractId`, `transactionId`).
+This assumes enumerability of attributes.
+Some of those attributes, e.g. `transactionHash`, are _not_ enumerable in Corda.
+To make these attributes conform to numeric output, the input domain is mapped to a numeric hash.
+This domain is comparably small and bears the risk of hash collisions.
+For that reason, equality in `contractId`, `transactionId` or caller `id` is only an indication but _not_ a guarantee equality of the underlying states.